This post is sponsored by KGORGE, use code CB18 for 18% off

 Now that your curtains are threaded onto the conduit, thread the conduit into the brackets on the top and bottom that you installed earlier.
 Tighten the brackets around the conduit, and you’re done!

-I am thrilled with how this project turned out, and especially how much my sister and her fiance like the new look of their pergola/deck/hot tub area.
+I am thrilled with how this project turned out.
 It really brightened up their backyard, and I can’t wait to see what it looks like in the summer when the trees and vines aren’t so barren!

 Are KGORGE Curtains Worth Purchasing?